Must and Have to

 Making Suggestions and Recommendations

-'Must' can also be used to recommend that somebody do something because you think it is a good idea.
+'Must' can be used to express a strong recommendation or advice.
 This use is more common in British English.
+For example:

 You simply must watch this movie.